christopherahern/CCTJC/README.md

 # Description

-This repository contains the code and source files for the paper entitle "Conflict, Cheap Talk, and Jespersen's Cycle" submitted to the journal Semantics & Pragmatics by [Christopher Ahern](http://christopherahern.github.io/) and [Robin Clark](http://www.ling.upenn.edu/~rclark/Site/Welcome.html).
+This repository contains the source code for the paper entitle "Conflict, Cheap Talk, and Jespersen's Cycle" submitted to the journal Semantics & Pragmatics by [Christopher Ahern](http://christopherahern.github.io/) and [Robin Clark](http://www.ling.upenn.edu/~rclark/Site/Welcome.html).